AC400 Advanced Accounting (3 cr.)

 Upon completion of this course, students are expected to be able to do the following:

 - Value and record business combinations.

-- Prepare and analyze consolidated financial statements including international transactions with foreign currency exchange.
+- Prepare consolidated financial statements, including international transactions with foreign currency exchange.

 - Apply accounting valuation methods to financial transactions.